berkaytek/movies_blog/README.md

 - Reuseable and modular components
 - Containerized using Docker

 Application will be containerized by using Docker and will also include configured Nginx for easy deployment.
+Currently it is integrated to undeployed backend based on Java (featured on my other branch)